 \begin{definition}(see \cite[Definition 7]{guruswami2013list}) An ordered set $(V_1,V_2,\ldots,V_t)$, where $V_i$ is an $\F_q$-subspace of $V=V(k,q)$, for any $i \in [t]$, is called a \textbf{strong} $(s,A)$-\textbf{subspace design} in $V$ if for every $\F_{q}$-subspace $W \subseteq V$ of dimension $s$,

 \end{definition}

 Using the probabilistic method one can show the existence of strong subspace designs with large size and dimension, see e.g. \cite{guruswami2013list}.
 These subspace designs were used to give a randomized construction of optimal rate list-decodable codes over constant-sized large alphabets and sub-logarithmic (and even smaller) list size.
-Moreover, in \cite{guruswami2016explicit}, the authors were able to construct a large \emph{explicit} strong subspace design, where a strong $(s,A)$-subspace design $(V_1,\ldots,V_t)$ in $\F_{q}^k$ is said to be \emph{explicit} if there exists an algorithm which gives a basis for $(V_1,\ldots,V_t)$ in time poly$(q,k,t)$.
+Moreover, in \cite{guruswami2016explicit}, the authors were able to construct a large \emph{explicit} strong subspace design, where a strong $(s,A)$-subspace design $(V_1,\ldots,V_t)$ in $\F_{q}^k$ is said to be explicit if there exists an algorithm which gives a basis for $(V_1,\ldots,V_t)$ in time poly$(q,k,t)$.

 Using such a subspace design, they gave an explicit construction of a subcode of a Gabidulin code which has small intersection with the output of the linear-algebraic list decoder they introduced.
 Hence, the code obtained in this way turns out to be efficiently list-decodable.
-This was the first explicit example of efficiently list-decodable rank-metric code.
+This was the first explicit example of an efficiently list-decodable rank metric code.

-These techniques have been more investigated to get more rank metric codes and subspace codes which are efficiently list-decodable (see e.g.\ \cite{Guruswami2016explicitlist,guruswami2014evading}), to obtain algebraic-geometric codes efficiently list-decodable \cite{guruswami2017optimal} and to give explicit constant degree \emph{dimension expanders} over large fields \cite{guruswami2021lossless}.
+These techniques have been further investigated to obtain more rank metric codes and subspace codes which are efficiently list-decodable (see e.g.\ \cite{Guruswami2016explicitlist,guruswami2014evading}), to obtain efficiently list-decodable algebraic-geometric codes \cite{guruswami2017optimal} and to construct explicit constant degree \emph{dimension expanders} over large fields \cite{guruswami2021lossless}.

-In all of these constructions, the subspace designs obtained are large and with a small intersection with the family of subspaces considered.
-However, constructing explicitly subspace designs satisfying these properties seems challenging.
-In \cite{guruswami2016explicit} explicit constructions of strong subspace designs with parameters close to the probabilistic construction of \cite{guruswami2013list} were shown, by requiring large field size, whereas in \cite{guruswami2018subspace}, using algebraic function fields, the authors constructed strong subspace designs over any field, up to some restrictions on the total intersection dimension.
+In all of these constructions, the obtained subspace designs are large and with a small intersection with the family of subspaces considered.
+However, explicitly constructing subspace designs satisfying these properties seems challenging.
+In \cite{guruswami2016explicit} explicit constructions of strong subspace designs with parameters close to the probabilistic construction of \cite{guruswami2013list} were found, by requiring large field size, whereas in \cite{guruswami2018subspace}, using algebraic function fields, the authors constructed strong subspace designs over any field, up to some restrictions on the total intersection dimension.